 But even though you can survive, things will steadily get worse and worse until you are unable to affect self-rescue and eventually die of starvation.

 Food is fuel, and you’ll need plenty of it if you want to survive.
-But despite all the advances brought about for prepping methodology in the internet age several factual errors and nasty myths persist and propagate concerning food storage.
+But despite all the advances brought about for prepping methodology in the internet age and all the various storage and preservation techniques available, several factual errors and nasty myths persist and propagate concerning food storage.